rcabotaje/cse15l-lab-reports/LabReport1.md

 ![Image](4.png)

-Click "I want to reset my course-specific account password".:
+Click "I want to reset my course-specific account password":
 ![Image](5.png)

 Change your password:
 ![Image](6.png)
+After resetting your password wait 15 mins for the password change to take effect.

 **Step 5: Log Into Your "ieng6" Account**